alexknop/RaspberryPiBluetoothControllers/README.md

 ## Set-Up
--You can either edit files first and then copy to your Raspberry Pi or copy the files and edit on your Raspberry Pi.
+-You can either edit the files first and then copy to your Raspberry Pi or copy the files and edit on your Raspberry Pi.

 First, pair your controllers up so that they are connected.